debops/debops/docs/ansible/roles/debops.netbox/getting-started.rst

 After the database initialization, the role will create an initial superuser account with random password stored in the DebOps :file:`secret/` directory.
-The username will be the first admin user defined by the debops.core_ Ansible role.
+The username will be the first admin user defined by the :ref:`debops.core` Ansible role.

 By default anonymous access to NetBox is disabled.